jomcode/fcc-pinterest/README.md

 `WEBPACK_PORT` webpack-dev-server. defaults to 8080

 ## TODO
+- server response on POST to /posts endpoint
 - validator.js for isUUID and other validation?
 - createdOn etc timestamps with momentjs?